Savvythelegend/PGDocs/docs/instance_manager.md

       failureThreshold: 10
 ```

-!!!
-Warning
+:::warning
 Ensure that any custom probe settings are aligned with your cluster’s
     operational requirements to prevent unintended disruptions.

-!!!
-Info
+:::info
 For more information on configuring probes, see the
     [probe API](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ProbeWithStrategy).

 ### Readiness Probe Strategy